Fran4end/Yomu_no_Ikiru/README.md

 This project is in development, i do my best to keep things in a stable state.
 Users are encourage to report any issue and keep in mind that i'm not always active.

-Right now the [main](https://github.com/Fran4end/Yomu_no_Ikiru) branch is a version with a deprecated gradle, i'm developing new version from scratch on branch [new_code](https://github.com/Fran4end/Yomu_no_Ikiru/tree/new_code) the others branch is a try of new feature but not working, so please not consider those.
+Right now the [main](https://github.com/Fran4end/Yomu_no_Ikiru) branch is a version with a deprecated gradle and work only on android, i'm developing new version from scratch on branch [new_code](https://github.com/Fran4end/Yomu_no_Ikiru/tree/new_code) the others branch is a try of new feature but not working, so please not consider those.

 ## Running Yomu no Ikiru